Last updated on September 13th, 2023 at 02:38 am

 Potential to Damage Parts

 If you are overclocking to the point where it is unstable and reaching very high temperatures.
 Then, you have the potential to shorten the lifespan and damage your parts.

-Then again if you keep in mind the safety precautions, then overclocking will not harm your Pc in any way.
+Then again if you keep in mind the safety precautions, then overclocking will not harm your PC in any way.

-When overclocking you should be doing a lot of testing to make sure you have a stable overclock, or else it can result in crashes when exporting a big file like 3D imagery, or in a face-paced part of a game.
+When overclocking you should be doing a lot of testing to make sure you have a stable overclock, or else it can result in crashes when exporting a big file like 3D imagery, or in a fast-paced part of a game.

-The first time I overclocked my Pc, it crashed on round 99 of Call of Duty Zombies no joke.
+The first time I overclocked my PC, it crashed on round 99 of Call of Duty Zombies no joke.
 This was because I overclocked my GPU mid-game without running any stress tests.
 My game was fine for the first 4 hours, but when a lot of things were happening at once, my GPU gave out.